kidGodzilla/generator-express-lambda/README.md

 ```

-## AWS Free Tier
+## About the AWS Free Tier & Pricing

 The AWS Free Tier includes a million invocations for your Lambda apps per month.
+This should get you pretty far for hobby projects and development.
 You can find out more here: https://aws.amazon.com/free/